koraykoca/Python-Notes-Tips/README.md

 ### Classes

-Aristotle once said, "Knowing self is the beginning of all wisdom."
+Aristotle once said: _Knowing self is the beginning of all wisdom._
 ```python
 class BMW:
     def get_power(self):